G-NT3806KSJP

 This structure anticipated the reissue of Renata Adler’s two novels Speedboat and Pitch Dark and the growing taste for elliptical narratives which operated by an associative logic: Jenny Offil’s Dept of Speculation and Kathryn Scanlan’s Aug 9—Fog.
 Prose was pared back to afford greater space for resonance and speculation, sometimes to avoid density or ostentation.
 According to Brandon Taylor, this facilitated the drifting of “character vapor” over the novel: “what powers such a novel is interior weather…Pith.
 Wry observation.
 An accurate recreation of psychological effects under the duress capital.”
 [1] Some novels comported themselves to the major technological innovation of the first decade of this century (alas, the iPhone, and the related infrastructure of social media), including Olivia Laing’s Crudo and Patricia Lockwood’s Nobody is Talking About This.
 At the same time, the election of Donald Trump and the result of the Brexit referendum challenged the complacency of established literary taste and its presumption to offer an authoritative picture of the state of things.
 In Lockwood’s novel, Trump figures as the dictator; Crudo begins with the firing of Steve Bannon as Chief of Staff.
 Hari Kunzru and Valeria Luiselli wrote novels that addressed the moral crises occasioned by that administration’s gleeful trashing of decency, protections for women, migrants, and Black communities.

 Genuinely lovely and elusive discoveries occurred—Deborah Levy’s Swimming Home, Claire-Louise Bennett’s Pond, Eimear McBride’s A Girl is a Half-Formed Thing, and John Keene’s Counternarratives among them.
 But perhaps most interesting of all was an implicit challenge to the model of artistry or rather the figure of the professional (or apprentice) novelist who once lay a little to the outside of the published text, and whose perils may even have been lavishly dramatized in the novels of Philip Roth, Norman Mailer, and John Updike, but whose increasingly mundane duties and thoroughly deglamorized responsibilities increasingly seemed more appropriate topics of narration.
-There is a huge difference between the unnamed author-surrogate of Lerner’s 10:04 (not to mention Adam Gordon as he appears in Leaving the Atocha Station and The Topeka School) and Faye from the Outlinesequence on the one hand and Nathan Zuckerman or Henry Bech on the other.
+There is a huge difference between the unnamed author-surrogate of Lerner’s 10:04 (not to mention Adam Gordon as he appears in Leaving the Atocha Station and The Topeka School) and Faye from the Outline sequence on the one hand and Nathan Zuckerman or Henry Bech on the other.
 The weight of prestige no longer matters so much.
 In fact, it’s arguably repellent.
 Now, we see authors heaving themselves between residencies, speaking engagements, interviews, and classes.
 The tone of self-congratulation has been thoroughly scrubbed away.
 After all, there’s usually a mortgage to pay or rent to make.

 As if to balance out this heaviness, or to prevent it from becoming indigestible, spontaneity once again became an important unstated value to writers.
 In contrast to Wordsworth’s ‘overflow of feeling,’ however, this 21st century model of compositional haste reflects a fatigue with the expectations and perhaps even the substance of fiction.
-In an interview with Bookforum from 2013 [2], Karl-Ove Knausgaard describes the impetus of his massive 6-volume autobiographical saga as a repudiation of fiction—and not just of the idea of fiction as a narration of imagined events, but as a codification of formal and moral perfection:
+In an interview with Bookforum from 2013 [2], Karl-Ove Knausgaard describes the impetus of his massive six-volume autobiographical saga as a repudiation of fiction—and not just of the idea of fiction as a narration of imagined events, but as a codification of formal and moral perfection:

 My writing became more and more minimalist.
 In the end, I couldn’t write at all.
 For seven or eight years, I hardly wrote.
 But then I had a revelation.
 What if I did the opposite?
 What if, when a sentence or a scene was bad, I expanded it, and poured in more and more?
 After I started to do that, I became free in my writing.
 Fuck quality, fuck perfection, fuck minimalism.
 My world isn’t minimalist; my world isn’t perfect, so why on earth should my writing be?
 I then did the same thing with every other rule.
 Show, don’t tell?
 What happens if you do tell, really try to tell EVERYTHING, and don’t give a damn about subtext?
 Something else happens, something you can’t control.
 No matter how explicitly you describe a person or a scene, there is always a shadow in the text, a kind of tone or sound, and that tone or sound is the important thing.